VILLASframework/documentation/node/types/Nanomsg.md

 # Configuration {#node-config-nanomsg}

+## format (string) {#node-config-nanomsg-format}

+The payload format which is used to encode and decode exchanged messages.

 ## publish (string / array of strings: uri) {#node-config-nanomsg-publish}

 A single endpoint URI or list of URIs on which this node should listen for subscribers.